ton-play/playdeck-integration-guide/README.md

    * Set Score
    * @param {number} score
    * @param {boolean} force - set this flag to `true` if the high score is allowed to decrease.
 This can be useful when fixing mistakes or banning cheaters
+   * It is supported only in gameapp games
   */
   setScore: (score: number, force: boolean = false) => void